Gabgra11/SmartGarden_v3/README.md

 The Raspberry Pi runs a Python script which collects sensor data and pushes it to the web app.
 At the specified time, votes are counted.
 Majority vote determines whether the water pump is triggered.

 Google Authentication is used to securely prevent duplicate votes.
 This makes voting fair, safe, and accessible.

-## Setup

-### Configuring cron

-TODO

 ## History